nebula-navigator/nebula-navigator.github.io/_publications/eclipsing-binary-in-tess.md

 ---
-title: "New eclipsing binary in TESS and ATLAS FOV"
+title: "New eclipsing binary in TESS and ATLAS FOV (in-prep)"
 collection: publications
 category: manuscripts
 permalink: